jfasch/openheating/index.rst

 Why Yet Another Heating System?
 -------------------------------

-Off the shelf heating control unit are rather limited.
+Off the shelf heating control units are rather limited.

 * Configuration is rather lame in all cases.
 Heating control's paradigm has always been "16 bit microcontroller and 7-segment